AngusMcLure/FSANZ-ANU-Foodborne-Illness-Costing/InfoText.md

 ## Introduction

 This application summarises Australian national estimates of burden and cost of foodborne disease for ten priority pathogens and four sequel illnesses circa 2019.
-The work was commissioned by Food Standards Australia New Zealand and the Australian Commonwealth Department of Health.
-The full report and methodology has been published by FSANZ and can be found [here](https://www.foodstandards.gov.au/publications/Documents/ANU%20Foodborne%20Disease%20Final%20Report.pdf).
+The work was commissioned by Food Standards Australia New Zealand (FSANZ) and the Australian Commonwealth Department of Health, and conducted by a team of experts from The Australian National University led by [Prof Katie Glass](https://researchers.anu.edu.au/researchers/glass-ka), with model development led by [Dr Angus McLure](https://researchers.anu.edu.au/researchers/mclure-at).
+The full report and methodology has been published as a [report](https://www.foodstandards.gov.au/publications/Documents/ANU%20Foodborne%20Disease%20Final%20Report.pdf) by FSANZ, and is soon to appear as a [peer-reviewed journal article](https://home.liebertpub.com/publications/foodborne-pathogens-and-disease/108) in *Foodborne Pathogens and Disease*.

 There are five tabs: